runekaagaard/hypergen/README.md

 # python-htmlgen
 Pure python, threadsafe, parallizable, caching and diffing html generator.
 No more templates, just write python (or cython).
-Includes a liveview feature alá Phoenix Liveview.
+Includes a liveview feature similar to Phoenix Liveview.

 # Example of liveview features inside a flask app.